 The XRP Ledger is home to a deep, layered ecosystem of software projects powering and enabling an Internet of Value.
-It's impossible to list every project, tool, and business that interacts with the XRP Ledger, so this page only lists a few categories and highlights some central projects that are documented here on xrpl.org .
+It's impossible to list every project, tool, and business that interacts with the XRP Ledger, so this page only lists a few categories and highlights some central projects that are documented on this website.

-Programming Libraries exist in higher level software, where they are imported directly into program code, and contain premade implementations of routines to access the XRP Ledger.
+Client Libraries exist in higher level software, where they are imported directly into program code, and contain methods to access the XRP Ledger.

 Middleware provides indirect access to XRP Ledger data.
-Applications in this layer frequently have their own data storage and processing.
+Applications in this layer often have their own data storage and processing.

 Apps and Services provide user-level interaction with the XRP Ledger, or provide a basis for even higher-level apps and services.

 The peer-to-peer network at the heart of the XRP Ledger requires a highly-reliable, efficient server to enforce the rules of consensus and transaction processing.
-Ripple manages and publishes a reference implementation of this server software, called
+The XRP Ledger Foundation publishes a reference implementation of this server software, called

 rippled (pronounced "ripple-dee").
 The server is available under a permissive open-source license , so anyone can inspect and modify their own instance of the server, and re-publish with few restrictions.